 Underground mining employees shall not be asked to work overtime unless urgent and extraordinary conditions as set out in the Labour Law apply.
 Under such urgent or extraordinary circumstances, the hourly payment for every hour exceeding 37.5 hours shall not be less than the full normal hourly payment.

 VII FOREIGN WORKERS

 The Work Permit for Foreign Workers Law No. 4817 regulates the employment of foreign workers.
 The objective of this law is to regulate the employment of foreign workers with a system of work permits and to specify the rules regarding the permits to be given.

 In principle, employers must inform the Social Security Institution (through a statement of employment) about the persons working under an employment contract.
 It is necessary for employees to be registered for social security purposes.
 Foreign workers must hold a work permit, which they must obtain before they start work in Turkey, unless otherwise provided in international treaties.

-An employer who employs foreign workers is liable to meet the obligations relating to the foreign workers, such as insurance premiums and other liabilities, in the same way as at it does for other workers.
+An employer who employs foreign workers is liable to meet the obligations relating to the foreign workers, such as insurance premiums and other liabilities, in the same way as it does for other workers.
 Foreign workers are also legally protected by the mandatory provisions of the Labour Law.

-Thus, legally, if a refugee or subsidiary protection beneficiary has an identification document which includes his or her status, he or she does not need a work permit.
+Thus, legally, if a refugee or subsidiary protection beneficiary has an identification document that includes his or her status, he or she does not need a work permit.
 Refugees and subsidiary protection beneficiaries are the only exceptions to the rule of foreigners requiring a special permit to work in Turkey.

 VIII GLOBAL POLICIES